AlmasB/FXGL/README.md

 ### Why FXGL?

-* No native libraries, no setup required
+* No native libraries, no installation, no setup required
 * Simple and clean API
+* Superset of JavaFX: no need to learn new API
 * Brings real-world game development techniques to JavaFX
 * Works with Java 8 and 9 "out of the box"
+* Games are easily packaged into a single executable .jar

 ### Good for:

+* JavaFX programmers
 * Any 2D genre (side-scroller / platformer / arcade / RPG)
 * Hobby / academic / commercial projects
 * Teaching / learning / improving game development skills